lebriggs/laura_website_2/content/blog/newsite/index.md

 # Add an image caption using a Markdown table
 # this method is judged as "hacking Markdown"
-# but this is my blog, not a client's, so eh
+# but this is my blog, not a client's project, so eh

 | ![Side profile of a sable German Shepherd Dog standing in a field of tall grass](bosco.jpg "Bosco, a sable German Shepherd Dog") |
 |:--:|